 Chicken Scratch music is Mexican-spiced Native American polka.
 It sounds like a wild, very happy, and slightly drunken wedding party, and it moves you up and down; you can’t keep still. — Barbara Kingsolver’s Animal Dreams

 Music permeates Kinrowan Hall.
 There’s of course the Neverending Session which pops up as whim takes it, be it the Kitchen or the Pub, with anywhere from just two musos or more playing.
 Sometimes the Endless Jam can be heard playing Rock and Roll, mostly from the Fifties or Sixties in the Great Hall.
-Then there’s our petit orchestra which has been here since before Victoria wore black or, as salaciously rumoured, anything that might’ve hindered her during her, errr, playfulness.
+Then there’s our petit orchestra which has been here since before Victoria wore black or, as salaciously rumoured, nothing that might’ve hindered her during her, errr, playfulness.

 There’re several professional musos here including myself (I’m the Librarian here but the Library can look after itself when need be) and my wife Catherine.
 We do a huge concert style in the Nordic nations once a year.
 And once a year, the Huddled Masses Orchestra is here for about three weeks, usually in late November into December.